-- Vibration phenomena, response to dynamic loads, fundamental principle of vibration measurement, including manipulation of mathematical manipulation and calculation. - Treatment of vibration problems for multi-degree-of-freedom systems and elastic media. - Fundamental properties of elastic waves that propagate in elastic media and layers.
+- Vibration phenomena, response to dynamic loads, fundamental principle of vibration measurement, including manipulation of mathematical manipulation and calculation.

+- Treatment of vibration problems for multi-degree-of-freedom systems and elastic media.

+- Fundamental properties of elastic waves that propagate in elastic media and layers.

 Theme Class number of times Description Vibration of structures 1 Vibration phenomena encountered in civil engineering structures.
 Importance and and equation of motion 1 engineering issues of vibration.
 Derivation of equation of motion.
-Definition of the natural period and damping ratio for single degree-of-freedom systems.
-Free vibration 1 Derivation of free vibration response.
-4 Resonance curves and phase response curves for forced harmonic vibration.
-Frequency Forced vibration 1 response characteristics.
-Principle of vibration measurement 1 Background theory of vibration measurement.
+Energy and an Definition of the natural period and damping ratio for single degree-of-freedom Free vibration 1 systems.
+Derivation of free vibration response.
+Forced withoution 2 Resonance curves and phase response curves for forced harmonic vibration.
+Frequency Forced vibration 2 response characteristics.
+Principle of vibration 1 Declement of the area of without in a constraint of a colored state and a city of a colored state measurement 1 Background theory of vibration measurement.
 Accelerometers and seismometers.
-Response to arbitrary Evaluation of dynamic response to arbitrary forcing and earthquake excitation.
-Response input 2 spectra.
-Nonlinear vibration 4 Fundamental properties of nonlinear dynamic response of structures associated with Nonlinear vibration 1 elasto-plastic behavior.
-Vibration of 2-DOF 1 Solution of equations of motions for 2-degree-of-freedom systems representing free systems 1 vibration.
+Response to arbitrary 2 Evaluation of dynamic response to arbitrary forcing and earthquake excitation. input 2 Response spectra.
+Vibration of 2-DOF 2 Solution of equations of motions for 2-degree-of-freedom systems representing free systems 2 vibration.
 Concept of normal vibration modes.
-Natural frequencies and Deletionskin between the network for an arrival and all the state of natural modes of 1 Relationship between the natural frequencies, normal vibration modes of vibration multi-degree-of-freedom systems and eigenvalue analysis.
-Damped free vibration of 1 Vibration of multi-degree-of-freedom systems with damping.
-Analysis of MDOF systems MDOF systems 1 using damping using normal vibration modes.
-Forced vibration and Military Control of the Control of t response to arbitrary 1 Modal analysis to evaluate the dyanmic response of multi-degree-of-freedom systems for input for MDOF systems harmonic and arbitrary excitation.
-Y.' 1 Vibration of shear beams.
-Flexural vibration.
-Wave equation.
-Solution of shear vibration Vibration of continuum 1 problem.
-Elastia sassa 2 Properties of elastic waves travelling in elastic media and elastic layers.
-Fundamental Elastic wave 2 concept in deriving solutions of elastic wave propagation problems.
-Achievement evaluation 1 Students' achievements in understanding of the course material are evaluated.
+Natural frequencies and Deletionship between the network fraction memory vibration medes of natural modes of 1 Relationship between the natural frequencies, normal vibration modes of vibration multi-degree-of-freedom systems and eigenvalue analysis.
+Damped free vibration 1 Vibration of multi-degree-of-freedom systems with damping.
+Analysis of MDOF of MDOF systems 1 systems using damping using normal vibration modes.
+Forced vibration and response to arbitrary 1 Modal analysis to evaluate the dyanmic response of multi-degree-of-freedom systems input for MDOF 1 for harmonic and arbitrary excitation. systems Electic wave 2 Properties of elastic waves travelling in elastic media and elastic layers.
+Fundamental Elastic wave Z concept in deriving solutions of elastic wave propagation problems.
+Achievement 1 Students' achievements in understanding of the course material are evaluated. evaluation 1 Students achievements in understanding of the course material are evaluated.

-【Textbook】 Not used; Class hand-outs are distributed when necessary.
+[Textbook] Not used; Class hand-outs are distributed when necessary.